-The findings, released today as part of this year’s Safer Internet Day, reveal 65% of young people aged 11-16 are in favour of the controls – which can be applied to apps and tech devices – while 69% think they’re in place to stop them viewing inappropriate adult content.
+The findings, released today as part of this year’s Safer Internet Day, reveal 65% of young people aged 11-16 are in favour of parental controls.
+These settings are available across apps, devices and platforms.
+69% think they’re in place to stop them viewing inappropriate adult content.

-A third of kids thought they should be at least aged 15 before they go online without any restrictions while a quarter of youngsters (24%) surveyed think that parental controls and restrictions should only be taken away once they are over the age of 17 years.
+A third of kids thought they should be at least aged 15 before they go online without any restrictions.
+However, a quarter of teens (24%) surveyed think that parental controls and restrictions should only be taken away once they are over the age of 17 years.

 The survey of kids found:

 - Over two thirds (66%) of young people think parental controls are used to stop them being contacted by strangers.

 - More than a third of teens (33%) think they should be able to go online aged 15-16 without any parental controls.

 How many parents use parental controls?